The cleaners were chatting in the staff kitchen this morning.

 They always spoke like this.
 In dryly amusing fragments.
 Snippets and sighs.
 As if their exchanges were determined efforts in efficiency.
 But when I walked in on their conversation the other morning it seemed especially concise.

-The three of them were sat around a table, each speaking in turn.
+The three of them were sitting around a table, each speaking in turn.
 The first with a note of victory, as if she’d just successfully answered a quiz question.
 The second like she’d just failed to answer the same question.
 And the third as though she was confirming the answer.

 I waited for more.
 Some context.
 But they all sat back in contented silence.
 Staring into space.
 No more needing to be said.